 We have been routing someone for a very long time for this incredible showcase of bokehlicious photographs and now we have him on board.
 This is Thuyhn for you all, he loves to shoot the most delicate and bokelicious in the park.
 There are so many good things I like about his photographs, but just to underline a few things, these photographs are crystal clear with great quality, a beautiful mood which would make you forget your worries, a soul-soothing lyric with nature’s music and clear color schema with the most arresting post-processing I’ve seen in recent times.

 Thuyhn makes use of his prime lens with varying depth of field, all these pictures here seem to have a deep meaning to the conversation between the photographer and the subject.
-A must see showcase with huge inspiration factor.
+A must-see showcase with a huge inspiration factor.

 A father of two best boys and my beautiful daughter.

 “Photography is an investigation of both the outer and the inner worlds.
 The first experiences with the camera involve looking at the world beyond the lens, trusting the instrument will ‘capture’ something ‘seen.’
 The terms shoot and take are not accidental; they represent an attitude of conquest and appropriation.
 Only when the photographer grows into perception and creative impulse does the term make define a condition of empathy between the external and the internal events.” – Ansel Adams

 “What is success?
 To laugh often and much; to win the respect of intelligent people and the affection of children; to earn the appreciation of honest critics and endure the betrayal of false friends; to appreciate beauty; to find the best in others; to leave the world a bit better, whether by a healthy child, a garden patch or a redeemed social condition; to know even one life has breathed easier because you have lived; that is to have succeeded.” – Ralph Waldo Emerson